auth0/docs/articles/compliance/gdpr-summary.md

 ---
-title:
+title: General Data Protection Regulation (GDPR) - A Summary
-description:
+description: A summary of how GDPR affects Auth0, its customers, and the end users
 ---
-# General Data Protection Regulation (GDPR): A Summary
+# General Data Protection Regulation (GDPR) - A Summary

 The following is a summary of the rights and responsibilities of those affected by GDPR.
 This article also includes enforcement information.